Metal, Ceramic, and Incognito® Braces: Premium-Grade Materials for Premium-Grade Smiles

 Are Incognito Braces Safe?

 Yes, Incognito braces are entirely safe!
-The brackets are cast for your custom treatment requirements in gold, and are approved for use by the FDA, as well as the American Academy of Orthodontists and the American Dental Association.
+The brackets are cast for your custom treatment requirements in gold, and are approved for use by the FDA, as well as the American Association of Orthodontists and the American Dental Association.

 Are Incognito Braces Effective?